 Unfortunately, much of today’s so-called “literary fiction” is dedicated to questioning the assumptions of Fox News audiences, institutionalizing the avant-garde, and lulling readers into voting for lesser evils with the soothing warm milk tone of NPR.
 Many of the best literary fiction authors today preach, quite beautifully, to the choir.
 But what crimes are the choir—the educated, liberal, progressive purveyors of culture—ignoring today?

-In 2009, a poet I know, Tom Briedenbach, author of IXXI, told me (somehow, it’s important to me that the messenger is a poet) that the dust sample from ground zero he sent to a team of nano-chemists tested positive for high-tech, military-grade incendiaries.
-Of course, I immediately got copies of all the government’s three phonebook sized reports and read them carefully, and I discovered that they never actually investigated how the plane damage and fire caused the total collapse of the buildings.
-Our government—I’m very sorry to say this—decided not to test the dust for explosives.
-For whatever reason, this evidence of a larger conspiracy has been ignored.
-I knew that to write about these three indisputable facts (incendiaries detected, government didn’t test, no investigation into the collapses made) could likely wreck my literary career.
+In 2009, a poet I know, Tom Briedenbach, author of IX XI, told me (somehow, it’s important to me that the messenger is a poet) that dust samples he collected from ground zero on 9/11 tested positive for high-tech, military-grade incendiaries.
+(Tom had heard that chemist Niels Harrit and physicist Steven Jones were seeking samples to test.)
+Of course, I immediately got copies of the government’s three phonebook sized reports and read them carefully.
+I discovered that they never tested the dust for explosives.
+Moreover, our government—I’m very sorry to say this—did not even investigate the cause of the total collapse of the buildings.
+It is still unknown.
+They analyzed what might have happened to the structure when the planes hit and the fires burned, but when they reached the point that the damaged upper blocks of the buildings starting to lean and crumple, they ended the investigation and did not try to figure out how the whole buildings subsequently collapsed.
+I knew that to write about these three indisputable facts (incendiaries detected, government didn’t test, no investigation into the actual collapses made) could likely wreck my literary career.
 At the very least, I, grouped in with “conspiracy theorists,” would be ridiculed by good, decent people.

 So be it then.